aclai-lab/TIME2025-LLM/README.md

 > [!IMPORTANT]
 > Qwen3 models have a specific feature that allows enabling/disabling the reasoning CoT generation by appending `/think` / `/no_think` to the prompt.
 For this reason all the non-CoT tests for the Qwen models are commented.
 You will need to manually add `/no_think` to the prompt for these tests to be correctly executed.
 Also set `max_tokens_no_cot` to 10.

-4. Move the resulting JSONs to `results/data/`
+4. Move the resulting JSONs to `results/data/` (Delete the paper's default data if you don't need them)
 5. Plot the overall results with the command `python3 plotter.py results/data`
 6. Plot all the results with the command `python3 src/generate_plots.py -d results/data`
 7. To test the complexity class accuracy: